written by Echo Zielinski

 Andy called my sister who was driving from Seattle to say “we have a baby!”
 I don’t think she quite believed it until Poppy gave out her first cry for her to hear!

 That very cry was the only part that scared Alomae, and she too began to cry!
 I asked her if she wanted to get into the tub with Poppy and I and she lit up and was happy as can be after that! (before you think gross, the water was still very clean because I did not birth my placenta for another hour, in which Alomae was not in the tub!)
-My second midwife arrived about 20 minutes after the birth and both midwives were gone by 11:00pm!
+My second midwife Jennifer arrived about 20 minutes after the birth and both her and Adele were gone by 11:00pm!

 it was fast, it was crazy, it was amazing! truly truly amazing!

 I spent hours in the middle of the night unable to sleep from the adrenaline and pure awe of replaying the birth over and over in my head!